• Skip to primary navigation

 • On groundstrokes, you’ll find the Radical is easy to swing, but with enough weight to get depth on your shots.
 You’ll have good control on offensive or defensive shots as well.

-• On volleys, the combination of maneuverability and stability make it great for fast-paced doubles.
+• On volleys, the combination of maneuverability and stability makes it solid for fast-paced doubles, but lacking some maneuverability.

 • On returns, the weight and stability will help you defend fast first serves.
 You’ll be able to attack second serves with control and spin as well.

 • On serves, this racquet does not have a ton of power.
-However, you can hit with good spin and control.
+However, you can hit with good spin and control, and the newest version has some added power.

 This is not a good tennis racquet for beginners, however, some intermediate players who can generate their own power will like the Head Radical Pro.